She peeled away my layers and tutted with a disapproving air floating around

 -

-You used to break pencils when you were angry.
+You used to break pencils when

 I remember the snap as they broke and a few splinters embedded themselves in your hands.
 Your face was white and your fists clenched and your fear as obvious and hidden as anything could be.
 You had broken ends in your pencil case for weeks, and I – I have a theory -